neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 }
 ```

-- [ ] Point out that the logged value changes, but the UI does not get updated
+- Point out that the logged value changes, but the UI does not get updated.
-- [ ] Optional: Ask students how we can solve this
+- Optional: Ask students how we can solve this.
-- [ ] To solve this, create a state to handle the input's value:
+- To solve this, create a state to handle the input's value:

 ```js
 // SearchForm.js